PeterWAWood/UnicodeOutOfTheBoxTests/README.md

 UnicodeOutOfTheBoxTests
 =======================

 A short set of tests to give an indication of how well a language supports Unicode "Out of the Box".
+These tests only address basic string features and not text processing features such as end of word and paragraph support.

 Musing Mortoray's [blog article] (http://mortoray.com/2013/11/27/the-string-type-is-broken/) and the comments provided a helpful starting point for these tests.